-Brubaker, Byrnes, Chernoff, M. Hayes, Herbst, Johnston, Kraynak, Shain (Chair), Wagner Charles Evans Hughes Professor of Jurisprudence
+Brubaker, Byrnes, Chernoff, M. Hayes, Herbst, Johnston, Kraynak, Shain, Wagner Charles Evans Hughes Professor of Jurisprudence

 Frohnen Associate Professors

-Dauber, Epstein, Fogarty, Koter, Morkevicius, Murshid, Nam Visiting Instructor
+Dauber, Epstein, Koter, Lupton, Morkevicius, Murshid, Nam Visiting Instructor

 Donkova Senior Lecturer

-Students in the Classes of 2014 and 2015 who have already declared a political science major or minor may follow the major/minor requirements listed on their declaration form or, if they prefer, may, in consultation with their advisers, complete the requirements listed below.
+Students in the Class of 2015 who have already declared a political science major or minor may follow the major/minor requirements listed on their declaration form or, if they prefer, may, in consultation with their advisers, complete the requirements listed below.

 The requirements for a major in political science are as follows: